FluBBaOfWard/NGPGBA/README.md

 ### Machine Settings:
 	Language: Select between Japanese and English.
 	Machine: Select the emulated machine.
-	Half cpu speed: This halves the emulated cpu speed.
-		Can make games faster.
 	Change Batteries: Change to new main batteries (AA/LR6).
 	Change Sub Battery: Change to a new sub battery (CR2032).
-	Bios Settings: Load a real NGP Bios.
+	Cpu Speed Hacks: Allow speed hacks.
+	Half Cpu Speed: This halves the emulated cpu speed.
+		Can make games faster.
+	Z80 Clock: Down shit the clock of the Z80.
+		This can make a huge impact to the speed but can also screw up sound.
+	Sound: On / Off.
 ### Settings:
 	Speed: Switch between speed modes.
 		Normal: Game runs at it's normal speed.